erichsu7/jump_street/README.md

 If we had a job queue, I would actually put this into a job.
-Then there would be another view that shows all pending uploads (would need a record to track submission and completion, e.g. UploadedTransactionBulkUpload) -->
+Then there would be another view that shows all pending uploads (would need a record to track submission and completion, e.g. UploadedTransactionBulkUpload)

+4: Created query object to separate display/order logic away from the model.
+-->